Toshmuhammad Qori-Niyoziy: World War II

 In June 1941, he led alongside Mikhail Gerasimov a scientific expedition to examine the tomb of Timur in Samarkand.
-An inscription on the tomb threatened to bring about a catastrophe to whoever opened it, and shortly after it was opened, Nazi Germany began invading the Soviet Union.
+According to local legend, an inscription on the tomb threatened to bring about a catastrophe to whoever opened it, and shortly after it was opened, Nazi Germany began invading the Soviet Union.
 After the remains were reburied with Muslim rites in 1942, some in Uzbekistan credited the Soviet victory in the Battle of Stalingrad to the reburial.

 After the German invasion of the Soviet Union, his only son Shavkat applied to go to the frontlines with the Red Army.
 Being skilled in mathematics like his father, he was chosen for artillery school.
 After surviving the war, Shavkat went on to graduate from the F.E.
 Dzerzhinky Military Academy and follow in his father's footsteps with a career in mathematics, but specialized in ballistics and rocket technology.

 When the Academy of Sciences of the Uzbek SSR was established in 1943, Qori-Niyazov was made its first president and held the post until 1947.